Rose Lamberti is a student with a strong interest in women's rights.

 On December 6, 1989, 14 women were murdered in their classroom at École Polytechnique in Montreal, Canada.
 Marc Lépine, a French-Canadian man, entered a classroom at the university.
 He separated the male and female students.
 After claiming that he was "fighting feminism" and calling the women in the room "a bunch of feminists," he shot and killed six young women.
 He then moved through halls and killed another eight women who attended the university.

-It was seen as the norm for women to experience some forms of discrimination in the workplace, schools and just out and about, and it still happens to this day, but the École Polytechnique Massacre forced many changes to take place in Canada.
+It was seen as the norm for women to experience some form of discrimination in the workplace, at school, and just out and about—and it still happens to this day—but the École Polytechnique Massacre forced many changes to take place in Canada.
 The massacre inspired one of the students who were in the building at the time of the shooting, Wendy Cukier, to advocate for stricter gun control laws in Canada.
 Her push for a safer environment led to the passage of Bill C-68, also known as the Firearms Act, in 1995.

 Another initiative that took place in response to the massacre was a House of Commons Sub-Committee created on the Status of Women.
 The federal government, under Brian Mulroney, established the Canadian Panel on Violence Against Women in August of 1991.
 The panel created "National Action Plan" consisting of an "Equality Action Plan" and a "Zero Tolerance Policy” made to advance women's equality and end violence against women through enforced government policy.

-The massacre influenced initiatives to push an end to domestic violence against women and even got Government policies to change and new laws to be enforced.
+The massacre influenced initiatives to push an end to domestic violence against women and even got government policies to change and new laws to be enforced.
 Women and male allies took the tragedy of the massacre and turned it into action.
-Stated by Judy Rebick in a CBC interview, ”The death of those young women would not be in vain, we promised.
+As Judy Rebick stated in a CBC interview, ”The death of those young women would not be in vain, we promised.
 We would turn our mourning into organizing to put an end to male violence against women.”